apache/spark/docs/ml-guide.md

 We provide several algorithm guides specific to the Pipelines API.
 Several of these algorithms, such as certain feature transformers, are not in the `spark.mllib` API.
+Also, some algorithms have additional capabilities in the `spark.ml` API; e.g., random forests provide class probabilities, and linear models provide model summaries.

 * [Feature extraction, transformation, and selection](ml-features.html)
 * [Decision Trees for classification and regression](ml-decision-tree.html)
 * [Ensembles](ml-ensembles.html)
 * [Linear methods with elastic net regularization](ml-linear-methods.html)
 * [Multilayer perceptron classifier](ml-ann.html)

 # Main concepts in Pipelines